 This gallery deals with life and death and how different cultures deal with staying healthy.
 Our favourite display is the large glass case in the middle of the room.
 On closer inspection you’ll recognise many pills and medicines; the display shows how much an average British person will consume during their life!

-The next most obvious object is an Easter Island statue, which originally stood in the Orongo stone village.
+The next most obvious object is a Moai, which originally stood in the Orongo stone village.
 The statue was surrounded by its companions, all stood with their backs to the sea, watching over the island and its inhabitants.

 Gifted to the museum by Queen Victoria, after being presented to her by a Naval explorer, the presence of the statue again causes controversy.
 The indigenous people of Easter Island claim that the statue was plundered during colonial times and it should be returned as it forms part of their heritage.

 Many museums counter this argument by explaining that the presence of such artefacts in museums not only ensures their preservation but also makes them accessible to more people.
-Whichever side of the fence you sit on, we’d recommend you make the most of easy access to these spectacular items.
+Whichever side of the fence you sit on, we’d recommend you make the most of easy access to these famous objects from the ancient world.